Pin-up model: Pin-up in the contemporary age

 Although pin-up modeling is associated with World War II and the 1950s, it developed into a subculture which can be seen represented in the styles of some celebrities and public figures.
 Pamela Anderson was considered the "perennial pin-up" due to decades' worth of modeling for Hugh Hefner's Playboy magazine.
 The American singer Lana Del Rey, whose style is comparable to that of the classic pin-up model, has performed a song called "Pin Up Galore".
 Beyoncé has recorded a song titled "Why Don't You Love Me," which pays tribute to the American pin-up queen of the 1950s, Bettie Page.
-The burlesque performer Dita Von Teese is often referred to as a modern pin-up.
-Von Tesse has appeared in a biographical film about Bettie Page, Bettie Page Reveals All, in which Von Teese helps to define pin-up.
-Katy Perry makes use of the ideas associated with pin-up modeling, and has included these in music videos and costumes.
-The Victoria's Secret Fashion Show can be comparable to burlesque show, whereas their yearly advent calendar can compare to pin-up in general.
+The American burlesque performer Dita Von Teese is often referred to as a modern pin-up due to her involvement in the revival of American Burlesque, known as Neo-burlesque.
+Von Teese made an appearance in a biographical film about Bettie Page, Bettie Page Reveals All, where she helps to define pin-up.
+Katy Perry makes use of the ideas associated with pin-up modeling, and has included these in music videos and costumes.The Victoria's Secret Fashion Show can be comparable to burlesque show, whereas their yearly advent calendar can compare to pin-up in general.

 The pin-up modeling subculture has produced magazines and forums dedicated to its community.
-Delicious Dolls, a magazine that began in 2011 and has both a print and digital version, was described in 2015 as "the most-liked" pin-up magazine in the world.
+Delicious Dolls, a magazine that began in 2011 has both a print and digital version.
+It was described in 2015 as "the most-liked" pin-up magazine in the world.
 One of the magazine's mission statements is "to promote and showcase retro and modern pin-up girls."
-Another well known modern pin-up magazine featuring pin-ups in vintage dress, Retro Lovely, is the modern day pin-up magazine with the most sold digital and print copies.
+Another well known modern pin-up magazine featuring pin-ups in vintage dress is Retro Lovely.
+This is the modern day pin-up magazine with the most sold digital and print copies.
 Within this subculture, there are opportunities to perform in pin-up contests, including one which takes place during the Viva Las Vegas rockabilly festival.